Michael Keaton

 Michael John Douglas (born September 5, 1951), known professionally as Michael Keaton, is an American actor.
-He is known for his leading roles in a wide variety of genre films.
-He's received numerous accolades including a Emmy Award, and four Screen Actors Guild Awards as well as nominations for an Academy Award and a BAFTA Award.
-In 2016, he was named Officer of Order of Arts and Letters in France.
+His accolades include a Primetime Emmy Award and two Golden Globe Awards, in addition to nominations for an Academy Award and a BAFTA Award.
+In 2016, Keaton received a star on the Hollywood Walk of Fame and was named Officer of Order of Arts and Letters in France.

-He gained early acclaim for his comedic roles in Night Shift (1982), Mr. Mom (1983), and Beetlejuice (1988).
-He continued to star in films often portraying a wide range of roles including Clean and Sober (1988), Much Ado About Nothing (1993), The Paper (1994), Multiplicity (1996), Jackie Brown (1997), Herbie: Fully Loaded (2005), and The Other Guys (2010).
-Keaton found a career resurgence with his role in Alejandro González Iñárritu's Birdman (2014) for which he received a Golden Globe Award for Best Actor—Motion Picture Musical or Comedy and a nomination for the Academy Award for Best Actor.
-He has since acted in Spotlight (2015), The Founder (2016), Worth (2020), and The Trial of the Chicago 7 (2020).
+Keaton gained early recognition for his comedic roles in Night Shift (1982), Mr. Mom (1983), and Beetlejuice (1988).
+He gained wider stardom portraying the titular superhero in Batman (1989) and Batman Returns (1992).
+Other notable roles include Clean and Sober (1988), Much Ado About Nothing (1993), The Paper (1994), Multiplicity (1996), Jackie Brown (1997), Jack Frost (1998), First Daughter (2004), Herbie: Fully Loaded (2005), The Other Guys (2010), and Dumbo (2019).
+He also voiced roles in Cars (2006), Toy Story 3 (2010), and Minions (2015).

-Keaton also gained stardom portraying DC Comics superhero Batman / Bruce Wayne in Batman (1989) and Batman Returns (1992) as well as the upcoming film The Flash (2023).
-He has also joined the Marvel Cinematic Universe portraying supervillain Vulture / Adrian Toomes in Spider-Man: Homecoming (2017) and Morbius (2022).
-He has also voiced roles for Porco Rosso (1992), Cars (2006), Toy Story 3 (2010), and Minions (2015).
+Keaton experienced a career resurgence portraying a faded actor attempting a comeback in the Alejandro González Iñárritu's Birdman (2014), for which he won a Golden Globe Award for Best Actor and a nomination for the Academy Award for Best Actor.
+He has since acted in biographical dramas such as Spotlight (2015), The Founder (2016), The Trial of the Chicago 7 (2020), and Worth (2021).
+He portrayed the Vulture in Spider-Man: Homecoming (2017), while also reprising his roles as Batman in The Flash (2023) and the title role in Beetlejuice Beetlejuice (2024).

-He has also starred in television projects such as the HBO film Live from Baghdad (2002) where he played journalist Robert Wiener for which he earned a Golden Globe Award for Best Actor – Miniseries or Television Film nomination.
-He portrayed Dr. Samuel Finnix in Hulu limited series Dopesick (2020) for which he earned a Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
+Keaton directed the neo-noir The Merry Gentleman (2008) and crime drama Knox Goes Away (2023), in which he also starred.
+On television, Keaton starred as a journalist in the HBO film Live from Baghdad (2002).
+He portrayed a drug-addicted doctor in the Hulu limited series Dopesick (2021), for which he won a Primetime Emmy Award and Golden Globe Award for Best Actor.

 Early life

 Michael John Douglas, the youngest of seven children, was born at Ohio Valley Hospital in Kennedy Township, Pennsylvania, on September 5, 1951.
 He was raised between McKees Rocks, Coraopolis and Robinson Township, Pennsylvania.
 His father, George A. Douglas (1905–1977), worked as a civil engineer and surveyor, and his mother, Leona Elizabeth (née Loftus; 1909–2002), was a homemaker, and came from McKees Rocks.
 Keaton was raised in a Catholic family.
+He said he liked going to Catholic school and being an altar boy, and the school shaped who he was.
 His mother was of Irish descent, while his father was of Scottish, Scotch-Irish, German and English ancestry, and was originally from a Protestant family.
 Keaton attended Montour High School in Robinson Township, Pennsylvania.
-He graduated with the Class of 1969, and studied Speech for two years at Kent State University, where he appeared in plays, and returned to Pennsylvania to pursue his career.
+He graduated with the class of 1969, and studied speech for two years at Kent State University, where he appeared in plays, and returned to Pennsylvania to pursue his career.